filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ### FilIdAddr
-This method had been kept separate from other groups as it is not required for basic lotus functions This method is exclusively used for Non Interactive Authentication based on provided public key
+This method is exclusively used for Non Interactive Authentication based on provided Wallet Address

-Perms: admin
+Perms: sign

 Inputs:
 ```json